atinux/nuxt-auth-utils/README.md

 NUXT_SESSION_PASSWORD=password-with-at-least-32-characters
 ```

-Nuxt Auth Utils can generate one for you when running Nuxt in development the first time when no `NUXT_SESSION_PASSWORD` is set.
+Nuxt Auth Utils generates one for you when running Nuxt in development the first time if no `NUXT_SESSION_PASSWORD` is set.

-4. That's it!
+3. That's it!
 You can now add authentication to your Nuxt app ✨

 ## Vue Composables